harshitpaunikar1/nocode-logistics-form-builder/.github/project-buildup-history.md

 - Task summary: Weekend fix — the visualizations had overlapping labels in narrow viewports.
 Adjusted the figure size and padding.
 - Deliverable: Solid now, moving on.
+## 2023-05-15 - Day 2: Research pass

+- Task summary: Used the next day to keep the momentum going for No-Code Logistics Form Builder.
+I was still piecing things together, so I focused on trying to collect examples, competitor references, and raw notes before choosing features and wrote down the stuff that looked important.
+I was still mostly figuring out the shape of it, so a lot of the day went into small notes and half clear ideas.
+I was also trying to keep the idea grounded so it did not drift into random features for no reason.
+- Deliverable: I wrapped up the day with research notes mostly in place.
+It was not perfect, but it was good enough to keep the project moving.
+I also left myself a few rough reminders for the next day so I would not have to rediscover the same context again.